Looking for a shiny dark red apple with creamy white flesh and a satisfying crunch? Look no further than Empire apples!

-Empire Apple trees grow best in Zones 4-9.
+Empire apple trees grow best in Zones 4-9.
 Plant them in an area with full sun exposure and soil that drains out excess water easily.
-Water newly-planted trees quite regularly until their root systems become established.
+Water newly planted trees quite regularly until their root systems become established.

 Empire Apples were bred to avoid falling before becoming ripe enough to pick and eat.
-They are also resistant to Fireblight (a common apple tree disease).
+They are also resistant to fireblight (a common apple tree disease).
 The apples develop their best peel color when late summer and autumn nights are cooler when compared to daytime highs.

-Empire apples are most commonly used in baking (particularly baking apple pies), added with salads, used as an ingredient in sauces (namely, applesauce), or munched on as a solo thing for a tasty treat and snack.
+Empire apples are most commonly used in baking (particularly baking apple pies), added to salads, used as an ingredient in sauces (namely, applesauce), or munched on as a solo thing for a tasty treat and snack.
 Where Empire Apples can be dried, sautéd, or roasted, there is a wide variety of cooking options with them!

 A fun tip when adding Empire Apples to a salad is to place the apple in a bowl with a couple of tablespoons of lemon juice and water.
 That type of apple already has the remarkable ability to resist bruising, and utilizing the lemon juice trick with salads will keep the inner part of the apple slice white for even longer!

 As for other fresh options, some pair them with cheese, pumpkin, coleslaw, pears, or chicken salad.
 The best spices to pair with Empire Apples are nutmeg, cinnamon, and ginger.